jsom1/jsom1.github.io/_walkthroughs/Driver.md

 This code has to be placed inside a text file and then uploaded into a network share.
 So, if the files we submit on the server are indeed uploaded in a share, then it could work!
 What's interesting is that saving the file as SCF will make the file to be executed when the user browses to it.
 In our case, there is obviously not someone who will manually review the file (even though it is said so on the server), but there's most likely a cronjob reading it.\\
 Also, adding a "@" before the file name will place the file at the top of the list (@example.scf).

 Then, the article says we have to use *responder* to capture the hashes of the users who will browse to that share and execute our file.
 I didn't know about this tool at all, but it is available on Github (<a href="https://github.com/lgandx/Responder">link</a>) where we learn that "*Responder is a LLMNR, NBT-NS and MDNS poisoner, with built-in HTTP/SMB/MSSQL/FTP/LDAP rogue authentication server supporting NTLMv1/NTLMv2/LMv2, Extended Security NTLMSSP and Basic HTTP authentication*".
-Well, I don't really understand what that means but we'll use it as a black box.
+Well, I don't really understand what that means but it doesn't matter since we'll use it as a blackbox.
 It turns out that *responder* is already installed on Kali.
 Let's look at the help page with *responder -h*.
 We see the usage is:

 ````
 responder -I eth0 -w -r -f